emsifa/evo/README.md

 Then, you have to register two routes.
 First route is for displaying Swagger UI and second route is for rendering OpenAPI specification as JSON.

-To do that, you can add this line to your `routes/web.php`:
+To do that, you can simply add this line to your `routes/web.php`:

 ```php
 Evo::swagger('/docs');